tamuctf/ctfd-challenge-discovery-plugin/README.md

 # Challenge Discovery
 This will allow for certain problems to show up only after a predefined set of problems have been solved.

-*DISCLAIMER* This plugin still needs to have an overall in the Admin's GUI section.
+*DISCLAIMER* This plugin still needs to have an overhaul in the Admin's GUI section.
 And there also needs to be a more automated way of doing things.

 # Usage:
 There are two different functions this plugin has: Adding challenge-discovery information to a given challenge, and Deleting challenge-dsicvoery information from a given challenge.